mdstargel/mdstargel.github.io/project4.md

 4. Give user option to quit with escape "character" (9999) each time or enter numbers to keep guessing.

 ![Game 1](images/game-y.jpg)
-Fig 1.
-A successful game then play again
+_Fig 1.
+A successful game then play again._

 ![Game 2](images/game-n.jpg)
-Fig 2.
-A successful game then do not play again.
+_Fig 2.
+A successful game then do not play again._

 ![Errors](images/errors.jpg)
-Fig 3.
-Errors and Escape Character.
+_Fig 3.
+Errors and Escape Character._

 ## 3. Additional Considerations